 - We will consider the Council's long term financial plans and its ability to adapt to the changing landscape in local government funding.
-This will involve consideration of the 2020-21 budget and longer term financial plans from 2021-22 and beyond. - We will monitor the Council's key performance indicators and performance reporting, to identify any movements requiring further investigation.
-We will consider any overspends against budget where demand has caused a significant strain on funding, as well as underspends against budget due to staff slippages where roles have been hard to fill.
+This will involve consideration of the 2021-22 budget and longer term financial plans from 2022-23 and beyond. - We will monitor the Council's key performance indicators and performance reporting, to identify any movements requiring further investigation.
+We will consider any overspends against budget where demand has caused a significant strain on funding, as well as underspends against budget due to staff slippages where roles have been hard to fill. - We will inquire with officers surrounding their reporting to members surrounding the assumptions and judgements made in forecasting future funding and expenditure pressures.
+We will detail the processes and reporting processes in place given the Covid-19 social restrictions in order to conclude whether members are provided with sufficient information.